-Thus if θ is a sentence about projective planes that we show in a formalism-free way to be true in every plane that can be embedded in three-space, then θ can be formally derived from the Desargesuian property.
+Thus if θ is a sentence about projective planes that we show (perhaps in a formalism-free way) to be true in every plane that can be embedded in three-space, then θ can be formally derived from the PP plus the Desargesuian property.
 The Pappus theorem is an example of a statement concerning projective planes, which is false in some planes that can be embedded in three-space.

 Hilbert's analysis of the quality of a proof extends beyond topical purity.
-He wrote, (in unpublished notes of Hilbert that are quoted in [17]).
+He wrote, (in unpublished notes of Hilbert that are quoted in [22]).